primeqa/primeqa/extensions/udapdr/README.md

 - BEIR Scifact Synthetic Queries
 - NaturalQuestions Synthetic Queries

-To download the question and documents sets for LoTTE, BEIR, and NQ, please go to the following download site.
+To download the question and documents sets, please go to the following download site.

 ## Training and Inference